SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 * Follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 This will make code more understandable and easier to maintain

 ### 2. Optimize for change
-Don’t try to solve every conceivable problem up-front, instead focus on making your code easy to change when needed Don’t prematurely optimize - choose clarity over performance, unless there is a serious performance issue that needs to be addressed.
+Don’t try to solve every conceivable problem up-front, instead focus on making your code easy to change when needed.
+Don’t prematurely optimize - choose clarity over performance, unless there is a serious performance issue that needs to be addressed.

 ### 3. Early optimisation is overkill